react-static/react-static/README.md

 To learn more about how `react-router` components work, visit [React-Router's Documentation](https://reacttraining.com/react-router/web/guides/philosophy)

+---
 ### 404 Handling

-Making a 404 page in `react-static` is extremely simple for both automatic and custom routing configurations.
+Making a 404 page in React Static is extremely simple for both automatic and custom routing configurations.

 ##### With Automatic Routing